Book Review: Sabriel

 Sabriel, as a character, certainly earned my sympathy and affection.
 What I love about her is how she continues on with her quest to save her father and do what’s right for the Old Kingdom, despite her personal fears and misgivings.
 It’s not something you’d expect from a cloistered schoolgirl.

-One thing I love the most about the world that Garth Nix crafted for Sabriel and the rest of the Old Kingdom novels is the magic system, specifically the necromancers’ use of bells in their craft.
+One thing I love the most about the world that Garth Nix created for the Old Kingdom novels is the magic system—specifically the necromancers’ use of bells in their craft.
 According to the FAQ found on his official website, there were “two points of inspiration” for the necromantic bells: the first was his research on exorcism while trying to find a source of inspiration for the Abhorsens’ magic, where he found that “Possibly the most famous form of exorcism is ‘by bell, book and candle’.”
 He went with bells because he “wanted something different from books of spells”, and “[candles]would not be very dramatic and also highly impractical.”
 He also discovered, through Dorothy L. Sayers’ murder mystery The Nine Tailors that church bells usually had names, and that made him “look into naming the bells.”

-I love it when authors have a decent explanation for the awesomeness they put in their books.
-I think that’s a good way to tell if the author is really skilled and actually serious about his/her craft, unlike some people who pull sparkling vampires out of their rear ends.
+I love it when authors have a great explanation for the awesomeness they put in their books.
+I think that’s a good way to tell if the author is really skilled and actually serious about his/her craft, unlike some people who just pull sparkling vampires out of their dreams.

 Before this gets any longer than it should be, let me just say that Sabriel was a very enjoyable read.
 Garth Nix has crafted a fantastic world with a unique sort of magic system, and does a great job expressing the feelings of a teenager going through the pains of growing into an adult while kicking undead creatures’ behinds to boot.